Frequently asked questions

 On this site this term SOS, is the abbreviation for the North Carolina Secretary of State.

-A valid and unexpired photo ID is required for all notarizations. *Driver's license *Passport *Government-issued non-driver photo ID or *Tribal ID card (as approved by the North Carolina Secretary of State)
+*Tribal ID card (as approved by the North Carolina Secretary of State)